 Less marketing, more meaning

-Marketing is no longer about the staff you make; it’s about the stories you tell.
-It’s driving the engagement and customer experience.
+Marketing is no longer about the stuff you make; it’s about the stories you tell.
+It’s driving engagement and customer experience.
 The key to content marketing is meaning.
 And meaningful content is an adventure.

 Up until recently, the same branded messages were pushed across all marketing channels (print, TV, radio, outdoor advertising, and your corporate website).
 The same message, presented the same way, to (hopefully) different audiences.

 With the growth of social media and building daily interactions, duplicate mass messaging is no longer possible.
 Many of your fans have up to 6 different social profiles.
 Posting the same news across the web can seriously bore your followers and discourage their interaction.

 Prioritize your own hub